Karen Rothenberg, J.D., M.P.A.

 J.D.
 University of Virginia School of Law

-Over the last two decades, Karen H. Rothenberg, J.D., M.P.A., has focused on the ethical, legal and social implications (ELSI) of genetic testing and research, including the legislative approaches to genetic information in the health insurance and employment context, the impact of genetic research on racial and ethnic populations and women's health care and the use of genetic information in the courtroom.
+Over the last two decades Professor Rothenberg's research has focused on the ethical, legal and social implications (ELSI) of genetic testing and research, including the legislative approaches to genetic information in the health insurance and employment context, the impact of genetic research on racial and ethnic populations and women's health care and the use of genetic information in the courtroom.

 In addition to her work on a variety of genetic policy issues, her current research includes studying the use of theatre as an innovative tool to identify and encourage discussion of the unique ethical, legal and social issues posed by emerging technologies in health care.
 She has co-authored with Lynn Bush the book The Drama of DNA: Narrative Genomics (Oxford University Press 2014) and numerous articles in this area.